Current Affairs-Topics

 This nuclear energy agreement complements Türkiye’s existing projects, including the Akkuyu Nuclear Power Plant with Russia, while opening doors for international collaboration in nuclear technology deals.
 SMRs, which can be deployed near industrial zones and integrated with renewable energy, highlight Türkiye’s forward-looking energy strategy.

 Alongside nuclear initiatives, Türkiye signed LNG and nuclear energy diversification deals with international partners, demonstrating a commitment to energy security and reducing reliance on imports.
-The US-Turkey nuclear energy deal 2025 also strengthens diplomatic and technological ties, positioning Türkiye as a regional hub for future nuclear power cooperation.
+The US-Turkey nuclear energy deal of 2025 also strengthens diplomatic and technological ties, positioning Türkiye as a regional hub for future nuclear power cooperation.

 More Related Articles

-Freedom Edge Exercise 2025
+Exercise Konkan 2025

 Toppers